Absolutely, but only if you care whether you live or die.

-Ceramic plates are not designed to take multiple shots and should be replaced after 1 hit.
+Ceramic plates are not really designed to take multiple shots and should be replaced after 1 hit.

-Whether you're wearing steel or ceramic, if you ever take multiple shots to your body armor and you’re still alive, the gods of war love you, so you probably didn’t need that armor in the first place.
+Whether you're wearing steel or ceramic, if you ever take multiple shots to your body armor and you’re still alive, the gods of war must be protecting you, so you probably didn't need that armor anyway.

-If you can move your arms freely, you can bend forward enough to touch your toes, and it doesn’t flop around too much when you jog in place, then you’re wearing it right.
+Now, if you can move your arms freely, you can bend forward enough to touch your toes, and it doesn’t flop around too much when you jog in place, then you’re wearing it right!

-Yes, but only if you bless it with holy water, or dip it in the river Styx.
+Yes, but only if you spritz it with holy water, or dip it in the river Styx.

-Wearing a plate carrier signals to everyone that you probably have great skills.
+Wearing a plate carrier signals to everyone around that you probably have great skills.

 Girls only want boyfriends who have great skills.